orxfun/orx-parallel/docs/RelationToRayon.md

 #### |> orx-parallel

-`ParIter` defined in this crate is built on top of [`ConcurrentIter`](https://crates.io/crates/orx-concurrent-iter) which does nothing but allows to iterate over its elements concurrently from multiple threads.
+`Par` defined in this crate is built on top of [`ConcurrentIter`](https://crates.io/crates/orx-concurrent-iter) which does nothing but allows to iterate over its elements concurrently from multiple threads.

 This turns out to be sufficient to build a parallel executor that is arguably as simple as it could be:
 * it spawns threads,